Ladyfag: Additional projects

 Ladyfag has been featured in numerous ad campaigns, including for Bulldog Gin and Cafeteria.
 She has appeared in music videos for artists such as The Ones and Cazwell, short films like Sephora's "Cherchez La Femme" to promote its Film Noir Fall 2009 collection, and in the "There Is No Tomorrow" ad for Built featured in the Tribeca Film Festival.
 She appeared in a video for her friend Marcelo Burlon's "County of Milan" T-shirt line and was featured in a video for the art publication Toilet Paper done in collaboration with art studio Kreemart.

 She has been shot for fashion editorials in publications such as V, Hercules, BlackBook, Love, Rolling Stone Russia, Dutch, Candy, New York Times, Hunter, Interview, Out, Hunter and Cook, and Visionare, and has worked with photographers Bruce LaBruce, Patrick Demarchelier, Mariano Vivanco, Ellen von Unwerth, Terry Tsiolis, and Laurence Ellis.

 She is a regular contributor to Paper magazine, Candy magazine, and 25 magazine.

 Personal life

-Ladyfag is engaged to singer Skin and they welcomed a daughter in 2021.
+Ladyfag lives in New York and London with her partner Skin, to whom she was engaged in 2020, and their daughter.